we45/docker-chromium/README.md

 2. Clone this repository
 3. Modify configuration:
 - Add domains and email addresses to init-letsencrypt.sh
-- Replace all occurrences of example.org with primary domain (the first one you added to init-letsencrypt.sh) in data/nginx/app.conf
+- Replace all occurrences of "chromium.akashdeep.pro" with primary domain (the first one you added to init-letsencrypt.sh) in data/nginx/app.conf

 4. Generate lets-encriypt ssl certificate by running: